OCA/field-service/fieldservice_account/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds the ability to track employee time and contractor costs for Field Service Orders.
-It also adds functionality to create a customer invoice and a vendor bill when a Field Service Order is completed.
+This module adds the ability to link field service orders to invoices.

 **Table of contents**